button img

 Basic Principle of Radiographic Testing

-Radiography involves using penetrating, X-ray, or gamma radiation to examine parts and products for imperfections.
-An X-ray generator or radioactive isotope is used as a source of radiation.
+Radiography involves using penetrating X-rays or gamma radiation to examine parts and products for imperfections.
+An X-ray generator or a radioactive isotope is used as a radiation source.
 Radiation is passed through a specimen onto film or other imaging media.
-The resulting shadow image shows the dimensional features of the part.
-Possible imperfections are indicated as density changes in the movie in the same manner as medical X-ray shows broken bones.
+The resulting shadow image reveals the part's dimensional features.
+Possible imperfections are indicated by density changes in the movie, in the same manner as medical X-rays show broken bones.

 Course Description: